milomedia/tilix/_drafts/logicor-aims-for-heating-as-a-service.md

 The latter is pretty hard to do.
 The key contribution was around careful positioning Logicor Energy in the market.
 This involved, on an ongoing basis, refining. the value proposition based on the trends, threats and opportunities found from studies of the electricity supply market.
 This covered tariff types, use of technology, market size, segmentation, competitors and voice of the customer.

 The process and information technology requirements at Logicor Energy are vastly different than in most other supply businesses.
-On the one hand the target size of the customer base is relatively small and does not provide the scale required to make a business case for the same information technology as used in standard utility businesses.
-On the other hand, Logicor’s novel customer value proposition calls for agility.
+The target size of the customer base is relatively small,  so making a business case for the IT used in standard utility businesses is difficult.

+Furthermore, Logicor’s novel customer value proposition calls for extreme agility from its IT vendors.
 Therefore, tilix.energy devised a business architecture that is flexible enough to support frequent hypotheses, experiments and insights.
-Furthermore, the business systems chosen by Logicor on tilix.energy recommendation were picked less for their features and functions than they were for their ability to go with the firm’s state of “flow”.
-The key requirement was to create a business environment where ideas and discoveries are natural and profuse.
+Therefore, the technology used by Logicor, based on tilix.energy recommendations, was chosen because it supports the firm’s "state of flow” and helps create a business environment where ideas and discoveries are natural and profuse.

-Given such a novel business architecture, tilix.energy provided frequent regulatory insight to Logicor leadership and fostered an open and collaborative relationship with Ofgem et al.
+Given such a novel business architecture, tilix.energy provided frequent regulatory insight to Logicor leadership and have fostered an open and collaborative relationship with Ofgem et al.

-Tilix involvement was particularly intense whilst Logicor established its initial operating capabilities and will continue as it completes a controlled market entry.
+Tilix involvement will continue as Logicor Energy completes its controlled market entry.

 ## Benefits